catdad/grandma/README.md

 In the `test` function, you can pass an error (or any truthy value) to the `done` callback to fail the test.
 Further, if the value you pass in has an `errorCode` property, that property will be used in order to group different failures together.

-_Note: if you do not provide an error code, `0` will be used when binning and reporting errors, so avoid using `0` as the provided error code._
+_Note: if you do not provide an error code, `0` will be used when binning and reporting errors.
+If a test times out, it will use an error code of `-1`.
+It is best to avoid using `0` or `-1` as the provided error code, in order to avoid confusion._

 ```javascript
 module.exports = {